Tues, February 9, 2016

 SECTION 10.
 SU ‐ SPECIAL USE DISTRICT.

-.
+A. Intent.
 This zone district accommodates developments that require special consideration because of their magnitude, unusual nature, infrequent operations, questionable impact on surrounding property, or other similar reason.
 The boundaries of this district shall be determined on a case‐by‐case basis following amendment procedures provided in Section 19 of this Ordinance.
 Special conditions may be imposed by the County Board following recommendation by the Zoning Commission.
 The County Board may not grant a Zone Map Amendment for establishment of a Special Use District unless satisfactory provisions have been made:

 1. To assure that compatibility of property uses shall be maintained in the general area;